LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 ---
-title: Variables and Strings
+title: Variables and Types
-teaching: 10
+teaching: 20
-exercises: 10
+exercises: 15
 ---

 ::::::::::::::::::::::::::::::::::::::: objectives

 - Write programs that assign values to variables and perform calculations with those values.
 - Use indexing to manipulate elements within a string.
+- View and convert the data types of Python objects.
+- Perform arithmetic on floating point numbers and integers, and perform string operations such as concatenation on strings.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

 - How can I store data in Python?
+- What are some types of data that I can work with in Python?

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Use variables to store values.

 Variables are names given to certain values.
-In Python the `=` symbol assigns a value on the right to the name on the left.
-A variable is created when a value is assigned to it.
-Here, Python assigns the number `42` to the variable `age` and the name `Ahmed` in quotation marks to a variable `first_name`.
+In Python the `=` symbol assigns a value to a variable.
+Here, Python assigns the number `42` to the variable `age` and the name `Ahmed` in single quote to a variable `first_name`.

 ```python
 age = 42